smikhalevski/react-executor/README.md

 ```

 In this example, the component would be subscribed to both account and a shopping cart executors, and would be
-re-rendered is their state is changed.
+re-rendered if their state is changed.
 To avoid unnecessary re-renders, you can acquire an executor through the
 manager available in the context:

 ```tsx